 A year later I had completed the journeys.
 From the outset it was my intention that my first output from Project 28 was to be a photobook.
 Converting that intention into reality is actually far more difficult and taking a lot longer than I envisaged.
 The book '28' will be self published in mid July 2018.
 The book will not be the conclusion of the project but just the first output.

 The handmade photo book is just the beginning.
 Along the way I have repeatedly been encouraged to document the experiences I had travelling to the twenty eight towns.
-I plan to do just that through a series of zines and blog posts telling the stories and sharing a few more images of each town.
-An exhibition is planned to coincide with the UK’s exit (or not!) from the EU in March 2019
+An exhibition was planned to coincide with the UK’s exit from the EU in March 2019.